neptune-mutual-blue/protocol/docs/Resolvable.md

 ### resolve

-Marks as a cover as "resolved" after the reporting period.
+Marks a cover as "resolved" after the reporting period.
  A resolution has a (configurable) 24-hour cooldown period that enables governance admins to revese decision in case of attack or mistake.